October 3rd, 2021

-COVID-19 Policy Extended for Service Providers of Respite and CFC PAS/HAB
+COVID-19 Update to Temporary Change for Service Providers of Respite and CFC PAS/HAB

 - The Texas Administrative Code, Title 40, Part 1, Subchapter D and N

-- HCS and TxHmL Billing Guidelines (PDF) Section 3400 for service provider qualifications
+- HCS and TxHmL Billing Guidelines Section 3400 for service provider qualifications

 FYI- Don’t forget that currently (Due to COVID-19) HHSC has said if you need to add on more CFC PAS/HAB units on the IPC, you are not required to request SC to update the CFC PAS/HAB assessment.
 The provider needs only complete an IPC revision and IP update.